 News and Announcements

-· Where: Registration for rec league basketball is at Marcus Whitman Junior High in the foyer
+- Where: Registration for rec league basketball is at Marcus Whitman Middle School in the foyer

-· Cost: $90 for one player, $75 for the next sibling, and $65 for each sibling after that.
-For example, If you had one boy and one girl the cost would be $165.
+· Cost: $110 for one player, $95 for the next sibling, and $85 for each sibling after that.
+For example, If you had one boy and one girl the cost would be $205.
 There is also a $10 discount for all first, second, third, and fourth grade female players.
 You can pay with cash, check, or card.
 There is a $5 upcharge if you use plastic.

 · 1st/2nd graders play together on 8 foot rims with a junior size ball (27.5)